VJ-Duardo/PyBrailleArt/README.md

 ⣿⣿⣿⣿⣦⣀⠀⡂⠀⡂⠀⡂⠀⡂⠀⡂⠀⢂⣴⣶⣿⣿⣿⣿⣿⣿⣿⣿⣧⠀ <br>
 ⣿⣿⣿⣿⣿⣿⣷⣦⣄⡂⠀⡂⢀⣢⣴⣦⣴⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣧ </p>

 Like the invert function, these functions have an option to replace blank braille characters with single dot braille characters.
+<br><br>
+Every line should have an even amount of characters.
+If not, the last single character of each line will get ignored and will not show up in the end result.